twilio-professional-services/flex-project-template/docs/docs/feature-library/salesforce-integration.md

-  "copilot_notes": true, // Adds agent copilot disposition and summary to activity records created by the feature "hide_crm_container": true, // Hides the Flex CRM container when embedded within Salesforce "prevent_popout_during_call": true, // Disables the pop-out or pop-in button while on a call, to prevent accidental hangups "screen_pop": true // Enables search and screen pop of Salesforce records based on the inbound task attributes }
+  "copilot_notes": true, // Adds agent copilot disposition and summary to activity records created by the feature "hide_crm_container": true, // Hides the Flex CRM container when embedded within Salesforce "prevent_popout_during_call": true, // Disables the pop-out or pop-in button while on a call, to prevent accidental hangups "screen_pop": true, // Enables search and screen pop of Salesforce records based on the inbound task attributes "show_panel_automatically": true, // Pops open Flex when a task is received or click-to-dial is performed "utility_bar_status": true // Updates the utility bar item icon and label with the current activity (if no tasks), incoming task, or number of active tasks
+}
 ```